-Editor's note: Frida Ghitis is a world affairs columnist for the Miami Herald and World Politics Review.
-A former CNN producer and correspondent, she is the author of "The End of Revolution: A Changing World in the Age of Live Television."
+Editor’s Note: Frida Ghitis is a world affairs columnist for the Miami Herald and World Politics Review.
+A former CNN producer and correspondent, she is the author of “The End of Revolution: A Changing World in the Age of Live Television.”
 Follow her on Twitter @FridaGhitis.
 The opinions expressed in this commentary are solely those of the author.

-(CNN) -- It's a revolutionary decree.
+It’s a revolutionary decree.
 In the midst of the fight against Islamist rebels seeking to turn the clock back to the 7th century, a Kurdish region in Syria has just approved a new law ordering equality for women.
 Take that, ISIS!